titsuki/raku-MeCab/README.md

 Copyright 2016 titsuki

-MeCab ( http://taku910.github.io/mecab/ ) by Taku Kudo is licensed under the GPL/LGPL/BSD License.
+libmecab ( http://taku910.github.io/mecab/ ) by Taku Kudo is licensed under the GPL/LGPL/BSD License.

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.